 Synthetic Ecology & the Evolution of Symbiosis

-Graduate assistantships are available to support Masters or PhD students.
+Graduate assistantships may be available to support Masters or PhD students in the coming year.
 The Hom lab is generally interested in understanding how biotic and abiotic factors facilitate the formation, persistence, and evolution of species interactions, notably those that are symbiotic.
 We are particularly fond of studying the interactions between fungi and algae and use a predominantly synthetic approach to address our questions (see publications).

-Our lab is seeking bright, highly motivated, and disciplined students with an appetite for discovery and adventure to join us in pursuing research projects of mutual interest in areas that include (but are not limited to): experimental evolution, synthetic ecology, Eco-Evo-Devo, eukaryotic metagenomics, bioinformatics, applied microbiology, and the ecology and biodiversity of microbial consortia in laboratory and field contexts.
+Our lab is (always) seeking hard-working, highly motivated, bright, and disciplined students with an appetite for discovery and adventure to join us in pursuing research projects of mutual interest in areas that include (but are not limited to): experimental evolution, synthetic ecology, Eco-Evo-Devo, eukaryotic metagenomics, bioinformatics, applied microbiology, and the ecology and biodiversity of microbial consortia in laboratory and field contexts.
 We offer students substantial flexibility to define their own research project(s) and/or to contribute to one or more ongoing projects in our growing research portfolio.
 Members of our lab come from all over the world and we are deeply committed to community outreach and the continual expansion of our international collaborations (e.g., see our NSF-supported GoLife project).
 Stipend support will be a combination of research and teaching assistantships, and includes tuition waivers and health benefits.
-The desired start date for these positions is August 2018.
+The desired start date for such a position would be August 2019.